mattbirchler/birchtree-css/README.md

-# BirchTree Buttons
+# Birchtree.css

+### Work in progress

 ![](buttons.png)

-A few buttons to get you started on your next proejct.
-These are meant to be simple, but add a little style to your projects without having to think about them much.
+A few UI elements to get you going with simple web projects.
+This is not meant to replace Bootstrap by any means, it's just aimed at giving you a lightweight way to make things like personal site and test pages look a little nicer.

 ## Usage

-Similar to Bootstrap, this is all based on classes.
+Similar to Bootstrap, this is almost entirely based on classes.
 Simply create a <code>button</code> element and give it the class <code>bt-btn</code>.
 So something like...

 ```html
 <button class="bt-btn">Pay Now</button>